Junior Research Group Application Program (JuRaGAP)

 - Have the opportunity to interact with relevant people of your potential host institute as well as to discuss the integration of your research idea into the POLiS research program

-The final selection of program participants will be based on the presentation of the applicants' research topic evaluated by an interdisciplinary committee of experts at the end of the exploration week.
+Final selection of JuRaAGAP participants on the basis of the presentation of your research topic to an interdisciplinary experts committee at the end of the Exploration Week.
 Please note that you need the support of one of the members (PIs) of POLiS to participate in the final selection.

 - The establishment of a junior research group at the Cluster is an important step on your career path towards a professorship.